avishek-sen-gupta/cobol-rekt/README.md

 - Sentences which are GO TO need to not connect with the immediate next sentence in the code.
 The internal flow branches off correctly.

-### Use the following command to build the GraphWiz flowchart:
+### Use the following command to build the Graphviz flowchart:

 ```dot -Kdot -v5 -Gsize=200,200\! -Goverlap=scale -Tpng -Gnslimit=4 -Gnslimit1=4 -Gmaxiter=2000 -Gsplines=line dotfile.dot -oflowchart-level5.png```